 YouTube implemented a content management rule in August of 2019 that blocks all uploads of an entire album.
 Occasionally, YouTube will also block any video that contains two or more tracks from the same album.

-If you uploaded your entire album, you should dispute the claim directly from within your YouTube account.
+If you uploaded your entire album, you can dispute the claim from within your YouTube account.

 I don't see claims on my videos yet